-The PGT's April 1, 2010 - March 31, 2013 Service Delivery Plan identifies the PGT's five goals related to the three aspects of its mission, two to six specific objectives related to each goal, and related specific performance measures.
-Except for one performance measure that was planned but was not implemented as it was dependent on proclamation of legislation (which is explained in the Performance Report), the Performance Report repeats this information from the Service Delivery Plan in a format that more directly links each performance measure with the related objective, and further provides in a clear, concise format the PGT's actual results for each performance measure, and the meaning and importance of each performance measure and result.
+The PGT's April 1, 2011 - March 31, 2014 Service Delivery Plan identifies the PGT's five goals related to the three aspects of its mission, one to six specific objectives related to each goal, and related specific performance measures.
+Except for two performance measures that were planned but not implemented (as explained in the Performance Report, one of these performance measures was dependent on proclamation of legislation, and the other was dependent upon receipt of funding for a replacement trust accounting system, neither of which occurred during the year), the Performance Report repeats this information from the Service Delivery Plan, and provides in a clear, concise format the PGT's actual results for each performance measure, and the meaning and importance of each performance measure and result.
 The Performance Report also provides related contextual information regarding factors influencing the selection of goals, objectives, and performance measures, and factors influencing the actual results.